Unisolve/tari_cli_notes/01_cli_software.md

   inflating: tari_suite-2.1.0-0dflede-linux-x86_64.sha256
 ```

 Next unzip the glytex release.
+Be sure to replace the "0.2.26" string with your release number:

 ```console
 unzip ../glytex-opencl-linux-x86_64-mainnet-0.2.26-78e833f.zip